DEFRA/ffc-demo-user-service/README.md

 ## Connect to sibling services

-To test this service in combination with other parts of the Mine Support application, it is necessary to connect each service to an external Docker network and shared dependencies, such as message queues.
+To test this service in combination with other parts of the FFC demo application, it is necessary to connect each service to an external Docker network and shared dependencies, such as message queues.
 Start the shared dependencies from the [`mine-support-development`](https://github.com/DEFRA/mine-support-development) repository and then use the `connected-` [`scripts`](./scripts/) to start this service.
 Follow instructions in other repositories to connect each service to the shared dependencies and network.

 ```
 # Start the service